IgorInnowise/vuejs-training/README.md

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

-Use `yarn dev` to start developing version of project.
+Use `yarn dev` to launch the development version of project.